-China has a rich history and mythology that shaped its culture and made it such a great place to visit.
-If you plan to work in China, it’s useful to learn a thing or two about the culture of this remarkable country and Chinese zodiac is a big part of it.
-You’re probably familiar with some signs, but most people are unaware that Chinese horoscope is a part of an important legend.
+China has a rich history and mythology that shapes its culture and makes it a great place to visit.
+If you plan to teach in China it’s useful to learn a thing or two about the culture of this remarkable country and Chinese zodiac is a big part of it.
+You’re probably familiar with some signs, but most people are unaware that the Chinese horoscope is a part of an important legend.
 Scroll down to learn more about zodiac signs, their history, and uses.

 Many theories surround the history of Chinese horoscope, it would be impossible to pinpoint the exact era when it all started.
 Animals of the zodiac were found on the pottery artifacts dating back to the Warring States Period (475-221 BC) and Tang Dynasty (618-907 AD).

 The origins of the Chinese zodiac are also associated with the Silk Road.
 Basically, it is believed animals of the horoscope were brought to China by Buddhists via the famous trade route.
 Not all scholars agree, though.
 Some of them argue that astrology beliefs of ancient China precede the arrivals of Buddhists from India.
 One theory is that Chinese horoscope has a lot to do with nomadic tribes in ancient China who created a calendar named after animals they hunted at the time.

 As you can see the history of Chinese zodiac isn’t as quite clear, but a folk tale about its origin is interesting.
 The legend says that Buddha or the Jade Emperor invited all animals to be a part of the calendar, but only first 12 to arrive would be selected.
 Other versions of the tale suggest the Emperor needed 12 guards of the palace, organized a race, or had a banquet.